PhonologicalCorpusTools/SLPAA/docs/source/location_module.rst

 .. note::
     **Linked contact modules**

-    The program expects there to be no associated contact module for this type of location.
+    The program expects there to be no associated :ref:`contact_module` for this type of location.
 If there is one, it will be flagged.

-Select a reference location from the :ref:`location_list`.
+Select a reference location from the list of :ref:`predefined_locations`.

 Then select the appropriate reference to that location. **(max one from each axis, not required to choose one from each)**